 When one thinks of Casamento's, the first dish that pops into your mind is their famous oyster loaf-plump Gulf oysters dredged in cornflour, fried, and served between two Texas-thick slices of white bread.
 In case you didn't know, this unique mosaic-tiled eatery, which has been on Magazine Street for a century, has a lot more to offer than just oysters.
 Yes, there's fried crab claws and calamari, catfish and soft shell crab, but for less than $10, they also have a huge plate of spaghetti and meatballs smothered in so much of that sweet Creole-Italian red sauce that you can hardly see the plate.

 When Cafe Giovanni, a French Quarter favorite, closed after 26 years in business, regulars mourned the loss and crossed their fingers that chef/owner Duke LoCicero would rise again.
-Their hopes were fulfilled at last when just two years later, only this September, Chef LoCicero opened Dab's Bistro in Metairie on N. Hullen Street.
+Their hopes were fulfilled at last when just two years later, Chef LoCicero opened Dab's Bistro in Metairie on N. Hullen Street.
 Housed in the space formerly occupied by Cello's, the new restaurant features favorites like fettuccine alfredo and fried green tomatoes with remoulade sauce, but for only $14 (lunch) you should definitely sink your teeth into their monster meatball perched atop a mound of spaghetti drizzled with a sweet red gravy and lots of grated Parmesan.

 Last on this list but certainly not last in line, CIBO is a little Italian sandwich shop just a skip away from Oak Street on S. Carrollton Avenue.
 Somewhat squished between a defunct Capital One and what was formerly Mona's Cafe, this diminutive cafe features mostly sandwiches, like a caprese or chicken parmigiana on Italian bread, but they also offer a hefty plate of spaghetti and meatballs with sweet red sauce and a side salad for only $13.
 Just don't walk out the door without grabbing a little lagniappe-a filled-to-order cannoli that is so good, it just might make you turn your back on your former favorite.